 In a forthright confession, Paul admits that, before the Spirit, sin was in control of his life so strongly it was like a taskmaster to a slave.
 "For I do not do the good I want, but the evil I do not want is what I do" (Rom.
 7:19).
 He was trapped in the vicious cycle of not wanting to do something but being unable to resist, and of wanting to do something but being unable to carry it out.
 "Who will rescue me from this body of death?"
 (7:24).
 Now that he is under the power of the Holy Spirit, Paul continues, he can say yes to God and no to temptation.
 "Thanks be to God through Jesus Christ our Lord!
 For the law of the Spirit of life in Christ Jesus has set you free from the law of sin and of death" (7:25a; 8:2).
-Apart from the Holy Spirit, we are empowered to obey.
+Apart from the Holy Spirit, our human will is weak and powerless to obey; with the Holy Spirit, we are empowered to obey.
 It is not that the sanctified can never sin again, but now we have the power not to sin.
 The difference is the sustaining grace of God that keeps us from falling.

 Faithfulness is grounded in faith and fullness.
-As Wesley was quick to add, the Holy Spirit strengthens our will, that we might produce "every good desire, whether related to our tempers, words, or actions, to inward and outward holiness."12
+As Wesley was quick to add, the Holy Spirit strengthens our will, that we might produce "every good desire, whether related to our tempers, words, or actions, to inward and outward holiness."